 This is a common issue with Google Tag Manager when tracking outbound links.
 When the outbound link has target=”_blank” attribute GTM doesn’t trigger the event tag to record the outbound click.
 An easy way to fix this is to remove the target=”_blank” attribute from your links, that said if you have hundreds of posts with external links that already open in a new tab this could take forever.

-We came up with a quick work around that allows you to still open external links in a new tab but you don’t have to set ‘open in a new tab’ in WordPress.
+We came up with a quick workaround that allows you to still open external links in a new tab but you don’t have to set ‘open in a new tab’ in WordPress.

 This method uses a short script to remove all target=”_blank” attributes from external links and we will create a tag in GTM to then add the attribute again using GTM.